GoogleCloudPlatform/gke-datadog-demo/README.md

 1. Login to the DatadogHQ site and go to [Agent Installation](https://app.datadoghq.com/account/settings#agent/kubernetes) to display the text for the Datadog agent Kubernetes manifest.
 Scroll down until you see `DD_API_KEY`.
 Copy the value and paste it into `manifests/datadog-agent.yaml` at the same key.
 1. In DatadogHQ site go to "Integrations" -> Type "nginx" in the search bar -> Click on the "NGINX" Tile -> "Configuration" Tab -> "Install Integration" -- NGINX dashboards will now be available in the "Dashboards List"

-### Set up GKE Cluster Using Terraform
+### Set up Kubernetes Engine Cluster Using Terraform
-1. Run: `gcloud services enable container.googleapis.com` - This allows for programmatic access to GKE, which will be used by scripts run at the commandline.
+1. Run: `gcloud services enable container.googleapis.com` - This allows for programmatic access to Kubernetes Engine, which will be used by scripts run at the commandline.
 1. Run: `./scripts/generate-tfvars.sh` - This uses values from your gcloud configuration and saves them to a configuration file that Terraform uses to deploy the demo to the configured project and zone.
 1. Run: `cd terraform` - This puts you in the directory with Terraform's configuration files.
 1. Run: `terraform init` - This prepares Terraform for action by downloading dependencies used to access GCP.